LibreCAD/docs/ref/widgets.rst

     "Right", |icon02|, "Shows / hide the dock widgets located on the right side of the drawing window."
     "Top", |icon03|, "Shows / hide the dock widgets located on the top of the drawing window."
     "Bottom", |icon04|, "Shows / hide the dock widgets located on the bottom of the drawing window."
-    "Floating", |icon05|, "Shows / hide the dock widgets floating within the drawing window or outside of the drawing applications."
+    "Floating", |icon05|, "Shows / hide the dock widgets floating within the drawing window or outside of the drawing window."

 ..
 See icon mapping a eof